jahto/HSLDataKafkaExample/README.md

 For norwegian feed, whole Norway. (http://api.entur.org/anshar/1.0/rest/vm)

+### VilkkuDataConnector

+For Kuopio are feed, to be written.
+They use GTFS-RT format fata.

 ### GTFSDataFeeder

 Command utility for pushing static GTFS data to Kafka queues.
 Not all the data handled, only